Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Exact Feynman propagator

-Figure \ref{fig:BH_exact} plots eigenvalues of the exact $\bm{\epsilon} + \bm{\Sigma}(\omega)$ matrix as a function of $\omega$.
-Of the six eigenvalues the highest and lowest ones are not visible in this plot.
-Each root of the inverse Dyson equation [Eq.\ (\ref{eq:inverseDyson})] is expected at an intersection of the eigenvalues of $\bm{\epsilon} + \bm{\Sigma}(\omega)$ and the diagonal line $\omega$.
+Figure \ref{fig:BH_exact} plots eigenvalues of the exact $\bm{\epsilon} + \bm{\Sigma}(\omega)$ matrix as functions of $\omega$.
+Of the six eigenvalues the lowest one is not visible in this plot and the second and third highest ones are degenerate.
+Each root of the inverse Dyson equation is expected at an intersection of the eigenvalues of $\bm{\epsilon} + \bm{\Sigma}(\omega)$ and the diagonal line $\omega$ as per Eq.\ (\ref{eq:inverseDyson}).
 In fact, the IPs and EAs obtained from FCI are seen to occur precisely at these intersections.
-The few IPs and EAs appearing to occur away from any intersection are likely due to the nearly vertical poles, which are thus undetected by an $\omega$ mesh.
-This issue may be viewed as a weakness of the graphical method \cite{Walter_JMathPhys} of solving the inverse Dyson equation if one is concerned with determining all the roots, but may also be considered an advantage if one prefers to avoid numerous ``phantom'' roots with zero or near zero residues, which may be mathematical solutions but have little to no physical consequences.
+The few IPs and EAs appearing to occur away from any intersection are likely due to the nearly vertical poles with nearly zero residues, which are thus undetected by an $\omega$ mesh.
+This issue may be a weakness of the graphical method \cite{Walter_JMathPhys,Piecuch1990} of solving the inverse Dyson equation if one is concerned with determining all roots, but it by no means signals any fundamental problem in the theory.

-Figure \ref{fig:BH_residues} is a histogram of the poles of exact $\bm{G}(\omega)$, that is, the height of each impulse is the corresponding residue [Eq.\ (\ref{eq:residues})].
-There are numerous poles outside of this graph.
-Generally, the poles and residues can be determined by the graphical method or by the arrow-matrix diagonalization method \cite{Walter_JMathPhys}.
-We used neither; the poles $\{\omega_q\}$ in their entirety were obtained by the FCI method \cite{hirata_ipeomcc} and verified by substitution to the inverse Dyson equation [Eq.\ (\ref{eq:inverseDyson})].
+Figure \ref{fig:BH_residues} is a histogram of the poles of the exact $\bm{G}(\omega)$; the height of each impulse is the corresponding residue [Eq.\ (\ref{eq:residues})].
+There are numerous poles outside of this graph (see Sec.\ \ref{sec:infinite}).
+Generally, the poles and residues can be determined by the graphical \cite{Walter_JMathPhys,Piecuch1990} or arrow-matrix diagonalization method \cite{Walter_JMathPhys}.
+In this study, we used neither; the poles $\{\omega_q\}$ in their entirety were first obtained by FCI \cite{hirata_ipeomcc} and verified by substitution to the inverse Dyson equation [Eq.\ (\ref{eq:inverseDyson})].
 The residue at $\omega=\omega_q$ was then computed by evaluating Eq.\ (\ref{eq:residues}).
-The derivative of $\bm{\Sigma}$ with respect to $\omega$ can be taken analytically since
+The derivative of $\bm{\Sigma}$ with respect to $\omega$ can be taken analytically by

 with